ThoaShook/Analyst_Test_Tasks/README.md

 ![](Images/Data_Distribution.png)

-Create a dataframe where tasks aren't completed among care coordinators.
+* Create a dataframe where tasks aren't completed among care coordinators.

 ![](Images/uncompleted_tasks.png)

 ![](Images/Names_Numbers_Unfinished_Tasks.png)

-Extract information where uncompleted tasks assinged to care coordinators.
+* Extract information where uncompleted tasks assinged to care coordinators.

 ![](Images/uncompleted_tasks_distribution.png)

+* Notes:
+  * Number of unfinished tasks among Care Coordinators are 198, 152, 133, 95, 83, 80, 68 assigned to Suzztasharma, MarleneGarcia, gblandon, Care Coordinators, aareola, pvallejo, and darzate respectively with Suzztasharma with 198 uncompleted tasks and darzate with 68 unfinished.
+  * The different between part time and full time job employees explains very well why some care coordinators have a large uncompleted tasks comparing to that of a part time employee.

-Average duration by month for completed tasks for 12 month where tasks = referral (unit:day)
+* Average duration by month for completed tasks for 12 month where tasks = referral (unit:day)

 ![](Images/Referral_vs_month.png)

 * Notes:
 On July, 2017 the number of referrals are 250.
 It decreases gradually to a little over 50 referrals for the month of Feb, 2018.
 It maintains 50 referrals for three months from Feb - April, 2018, and then starts going down.
-At July 2018 the referral for that month is almost zero !
+At July 2018 the referral for that month is almost zero!
 #### Modeling:

-Our predictive variable (PRS)  is a continuous dependent variable.
+Our predictive variable, Patient Reliable Score (PRS)  is a continuous dependent variable.
 Multilinear Regression Model is the best way to find relationships among these particular features.
 Let see what we have learn from our model:

   * 1. Gender doesn’t have a significant impact on PRS (P-value >>> 0.05).
   * 2. Subzone[T.5e] has a certain impact on PRS (P-value < 0.05).